w11k/Tydux/doc/tutorial.md

 **Rules:**

 - If a mutator throws an exception, all changes to the state will be discarded.
 - A mutator method can invoke other mutator methods.
 Their executions are merged and get treated as if only one mutator method was called.
+The Redux DevTool will only show the root mutator method as an event.
 - Mutator methods must not return a value.
+- Mutator methods must not access the state asynchronously (once a mutator method completes, any attempt to access the state will result in an exception)

 # Store